victorar/arm/000-patterns/Sample README.md

 `Tags: Tag1, Tag2, Tag3`

-## Solution diagram and deployed resources
+## Solution overview and deployed resources

-This diagram displays an overview of the solution
+This is an overview of the solution

 The following resources are deployed as part of the solution